joyeecheung/perspective-correction/README.md

 1. Install python.
 Just use the installer from [python's website](https://www.python.org/downloads/)
 2. Install numpy.
 Just use the installer from [scipy's website](http://www.scipy.org/scipylib/download.html).
 (You don't need scipy to run this project, so you can just install numpy alone).
 3. Install python-opencv.
 Download the release from [its sourceforge site](http://sourceforge.net/projects/opencvlibrary/files/).
 (Choose the release based on your operating system, then choose version 2.4.11).
 The executable is just an archive.
 Extract the files, then copy `cv2.pyd` to the `lib/site-packages` folder on your python installation path.
 4. Install pip.
-Download [the script for installing pip](https://bootstrap.pypa.io/get-pip.py), open cmd, go to the path where the downloaded script resides, and run `python get-pip.py`
+Download [the script for installing pip](https://bootstrap.pypa.io/get-pip.py), open cmd (or termianl if you are using Linux/Mac OS X), go to the path where the downloaded script resides, and run `python get-pip.py`
 5. Install pillow.
 Run `pip install pillow`.

-If you are running the code under Linux and the scripts throw `AttributeError: __float__`, make sure your pillow has jpeg support (consult [Pillow's document](http://pillow.readthedocs.org/en/latest/installation.html) e.g. try:
+If you are running the code under Linux/Mac OS X and the scripts throw `AttributeError: __float__`, make sure your pillow has jpeg support (consult [Pillow's document](http://pillow.readthedocs.org/en/latest/installation.html)) e.g. try:

 ```
 sudo apt-get install libjpeg-dev